 - Score Room

 - Collecting, organizing, validating, and tabulating scores is a critical role at the Tournament.
-These volunteer make sure that our tournament runs smoothly and fairly, and that we are ready to announce the results as quickly as possible after the last performance is done..
+These volunteers make sure that our tournament runs smoothly and fairly, and that we are ready to announce the results as quickly as possible after the last performance is over.

 NYDI is the New York affiliate of Destination Imagination Inc.: a non-profit, volunteer-led, cause-driven organization.